wbrp/docker-devpi/README.md

 The images are based on [Alpine Linux][0], which enables far smaller images than Debian or the Python image.

+Note that this Devpi container only works properly when being bound to port 80.
+Otherwise you will need to adjust `proxy_set_header X-outside-url` in `nginx/nginx.conf`.

 ## Building images

     $ docker-compose build

 ## Starting containers

     $ docker-compose up -d

 ## Recreating / updating containers

 Rebuild them with ``docker-compose build``, then recreate the containers with ``docker-compose up -d``.
 Volumes will not be affected.

 ## Upgrading to a new major Devpi version

 To upgrade Devpi, you need to [export and re-import the data][1].
+First, dump all the data.

     $ export DUMPDIR=dump-$(date +%Y%m%d-%H%M%S)
     $ docker run --rm \
-        --volumes-from=dockerdevpi_devpi_1 \
+        --volumes-from=dockerdevpi_data_1 \
         -v $(pwd):/dump \
         dockerdevpi_devpi \
-        devpi-server --export /dump/$DUMPDIR
+        devpi-server --serverdir /devpi/server --export /dump/$DUMPDIR

 Now you have a folder called `dump-$timestamp` in your current directory.

-Stop and delete all containers:
+Stop and recreate the devpi container:

-    $ docker-compose stop
+    $ docker-compose stop devpi
-    $ docker-compose rm

-Rebuild the containers:

-    $ docker-compose build

-Start devpi in idle mode, so we can use its volume

-    $ docker-compose run -d devpi tail -f /bin/sh
+    $ docker-compose build devpi

-Import the old server state:
+Import the old server state to a different server directory:

     $ export DUMPDIR=<name-of-dump-directory>
     $ docker run --rm \
-        --volumes-from=dockerdevpi_devpi_run_1 \
+        --volumes-from=dockerdevpi_data_1 \
         -v $(pwd)/$DUMPDIR:/dump \
         dockerdevpi_devpi \
-        devpi-server --serverdir /devpi/server --import /dump
+        devpi-server --serverdir /devpi/server-upgrade --import /dump

-Now stop the idle devpi container and start the setup in regular configuration:
+This might take a while.
+When it's done, do a quick test to see whether everything worked:

-    $ docker kill -s=INT dockerdevpi_devpi_run_1
+    $ docker run --rm \
+        -t -i \
+        --volumes-from=dockerdevpi_data_1 \
+        -p 4040:4040 \
+        dockerdevpi_devpi \
+        devpi-server --host 0.0.0.0 --port 4040 --serverdir /devpi/server-upgrade

+If everything on `http://localhost:4040/` looks fine, you can press `CTRL+C` to stop the test server and then make the upgrade permanent:

-    $ docker rm dockerdevpi_devpi_run_1
+    $ docker run --rm \
+        --volumes-from=dockerdevpi_data_1 \
+        dockerdevpi_devpi \
+        /bin/sh -c \
+        "rm -rf /devpi/server/* && mv /devpi/server-upgrade/* /devpi/server/"

+Now re-create the entire setup:

     $ docker-compose up -d

 [0]: https://hub.docker.com/_/alpine/
 [1]: http://doc.devpi.net/latest/quickstart-server.html#versioning-exporting-and-importing-server-state